GABuras/VolaGUI/README.md

 # VolaGUI
-A GUI interface for Volatility
+A GUI for Volatility

+Uses PyQt6 (pip install PyQt6)